Diseases

 • Pathogen

 Swine Vesicular Disease virus (SVDV) is a member of the genus Enterovirus within the family Picornaviridae, and is a porcine variant of the human pathogen coxsackie B5 virus.
-The virus has a positive sense single-stranded RNA genome encoding four capsid proteins (VP1, VP2, VP3 and VP4) assembled in a capsid of icosahedral symmetry, and several non-structural proteins.
+The virus has a positive sense single-stranded RNA genome of about 7.4 Kb encoding four capsid proteins (VP1, VP2, VP3 and VP4) assembled in a capsid of icosahedral symmetry, and several non-structural proteins.

 • Variability of the disease